open-cradle/cradle/docs/milestone3/shared_memory.md

 Iceoryx offers a request-response exchange but does not map well to the longer-term chunk storage that we need.

+Summarizing why iceoryx is unsuitable:

+* We would need to use the same compiler, and the same compiler flags, for all applications and RouDi.
+  Maybe this would apply only when using the typed interfaces and not for the administration performed by RouDi, but such optimism is asking for trouble.
+* The typed interfaces are not suitable for us, and the untyped ones look rather clumsy;
+  e.g., their is no "get size" operation for a shared memory chunk.
+* We need some form of RPC, and iceoryx does not really provide that.
+* Iceoryx provides no support for the shared blobs that we need, so we have to implement our own solution for them anyway.
+* A bit more abstract: iceoryx was created for automotive/IoT domains, real-time processing of typed and smallish messages (e.g. a 4K image is "large").
+There is hardly any overlap with our requirements.

 There are other implementations of IPC over shared memory (like Apache Thrift, cpp-ipc, eCAL, Cyclone DDS, hostppc) but none seem to map well to our needs; in addition, they tend to be either immature or huge.